What is ANSI/BIFMA Certification?

 Why iMovR Chooses to Certify its Standing Desks

-While we know some of our online competitors claim to build their product "to ANSI/BIFMA standards," that's not the same thing as to actually having them tested at an independent laboratory.
-For government buyers procuring office furniture through the GSA (General Services Administration) there is no workaround for having a formal certification, only a bona fide lab report will allow a purchasing agent to check that box.
+While we know some of our online competitors claim to build their product "to ANSI/BIFMA standards," that's not the same thing as actually having them tested at an independent laboratory.
+For government buyers procuring office furniture through the GSA (General Services Administration), there is no workaround for having a formal certification; only a bona fide lab report will allow a purchasing agent to check that box.
 And these certifications must be kept current to be valid, especially if there have been any material changes to the product since its original certification.

-Our Certification Reports
+Where to Find Our Certification Reports